 Many people have mild foot pronation, which shouldn’t effect your rebounding experience.
 Actually, one of the benefits of the bellicon is how it strengthens the muscles of the feet and ankles, especially when you use it in bare feet.
 However, if you have over-pronation to a degree that you’ve received treatment for it, or have needed to wear corrective footwear, then you might consider choosing a stronger bungee strength.

 On a rebounder, the deeper you press into the mat, the more it curves and the more our feet compensate, stretching and strengthening them.
 However, for people with severe over-pronation, whose feet already bend inwardly, the added curvature may put more stress on the inner part of the foot than desired, leading to discomfort.
-In these cases we suggest a stronger bungee strength to reduce the amount of mat curvature and/or suggest wearing gym shoes while rebounding to distribute the pressure more evenly over the sole of the foot.
+In these cases we suggest a "Firmer Bounce" strength to reduce the amount of mat curvature and/or suggest wearing gym shoes while rebounding to distribute the pressure more evenly over the sole of the foot.

 All of bellicon’s bungees are guaranteed for 1 year.
 Please contact us at email@example.com if your bungees seem to be wearing out during this period.

-Our bungees have been designed to give you the best possible performance, however, just like running shoes and any other piece of latex-based exercise equipment, they will ultimately wear down and need to be replaced.
+Our bungees have been designed to give you the best possible performance, however, just like running shoes and other kinds of latex-based exercise equipment, they will ultimately wear down and need to be replaced.
 With daily use, your bungees will continue to give you exceptional performance for approximately 1-2 years.

 For more information information regarding bellicon's warranty, click here.